-Any asset which is past due 180 days or more but less than 360 days shall be classified as Doubtful, at a minimum, unless (i) the asset is well-secured, (ii) legal action has actually commenced, and (iii) the time needed to realize collateral does not exceed one year.
-Guarantees must be honored within 90 days of call to preclude a Doubtful classification.
+Any asset which is in arrears 180 days or more but less than 360 days shall be classified as Doubtful, at a minimum, unless (i) the asset is well-secured, (ii) legal action has actually commenced, and (iii) the time needed to realize collateral does not exceed one year.
+Guarantees must be honoured within 90 days of call to preclude a Doubtful classification of the asset secured by such guarantee.

 (e) Loss.
-Loans, or other assets, which are considered uncollectible or of such little value that their continuance as bankable assets are not warranted shall be classified
+Loans, or other assets, which are considered uncollectible or of such little value that their continuance as bankable assets are not warranted shall be classified Loss.

-Loss.
 Loss classification does not mean there is no recovery or salvage value; rather it is not practical or appropriate to defer writing off the asset even though partial recovery may be realized in the future.
 Losses shall be taken when identified as uncollectible and shall not remain on the books while pursuing long-term recovery efforts.